Lake Malawi Beaches I My Top 5 Beaches at Lake Malawi

 Malawi is one of the less-traveled countries in Africa and therefore still an off the path destination.
 Despite the impressive Lake Malawi the country is also known for its warm-hearted people and the wildlife.

 I was lucky enough to explore the “Warm Heart of Africa” on a 3-week road trip.
 The majestic Lake Malawi is the 3rd biggest lake in Africa.
-The visibility of the water is beyond all expectations the variety of fish is incredible, so are the Lake Malawi beaches.
-In this post I put together a list of the best beaches Lake Malawi offers.
+The visibility of the water is beyond all expectations the variety of fish is incredible, so are the beaches in Malawi.
+In this post, I put together a list of the best beaches in Malawi.

 Lake Malawi Beaches – Cape Maclear

 One of Malawi´s most stunning beaches is located at Cape Maclear at the southern end of Lake Malawi.
 You will reach the “Cote d´Azur of Malawi” after a 3-hour drive from Lilongwe.
 When I went to Malawi I planned to stay at Cape Maclear for 3 nights.
 Eventually, I ended up staying 5 nights.
 The beach is sandy and endless, the water super refreshing and turquoise blue.